 Simple yes, but nothing is lost in this fabulous icon of comfort food.
 Tomato sauce and creme fraiche are combined for a rich, creamy layer, and the fresh pasta cuts down the prep time dramatically.

 - 2 28 oz (794) cans of whole peeled tomatoes

 - 3 tbsp EV olive oil

-- 2 hot Italian sausages (remove filling from casings) (this is for a meat version, omit to keep it a light vegetarian version)
+- 2 hot Italian sausages remove filling from the casings.
+This can be omitted for a light vegetarian version

 - kosher salt

 - 1 cup creme fraiche see notes below

 - 1 cup (100 g) finely grated parmesan cheese